 Calculate Cost of New Equity

-Suppose a company having a current market price of stock @ $20, current dividend @$2 and its expected growth rate is 5%.
-Flotation cost is 7%.
+For instance, a company has a current market price of the stock at $20, a current dividend of @$2, and its expected growth rate is 5%.
+The flotation cost is 7%.

 The cost of internally generated equity = $2*(1+4%)/$20 + 5%=15.40%